VonHeikemen/lsp-zero-docs/content/v4.x/language-server-configuration.md

 Short answer: You need some sort of adapter.
 Another plugin or a language server that can communicate with `[tool]`.

-Long answer: Your question should be more specific to Neovim and not lsp-zero.
-You should be looking for "how to make [vim.lsp.buf.format()](https://neovim.io/doc/user/lsp.html#vim.lsp.buf.format()) use `[tool]`?"
-And once you know how to do that you can use one of lsp-zero helper functions... or just `vim.lsp.buf.format()`.

 If you really want to integrate that command line tool with Neovim's LSP client, these are your options:

 * [efm-langserver](https://github.com/mattn/efm-langserver)